Should we test the model assumptions before running a model-based test?: Introduction

 Based on the 100,000 simulation runs, $p$-values for one-sided binomial tests of the true type 1 error probability being 0.05 are between 0.01 and 0.05 for the combined procedure in the normal and $t_3$-case, and $<0.001$ in the skew normal case; differences between powers interpreted above are all highly significant.
 Combined procedure and permutation test do not have a significantly better power than the {\textit t}-test for the normal distribution, and neither does the combined procedure compared to the WMW test for the exponential distribution.

-The example shows that \begin{itemize} \item even if model assumptions are clearly violated, an MC test may be better than the AU test or the combined procedure (exponential distribution), \item often (normal, $t_3$, skew normal) the combined procedure is beneficial in the sense that its performance is close to the better one of the MC and AU test, but this does not always work (exponential), \item the combined procedure may even reach a better power than both the MC and AU test (skew normal), but it may also happen that its type 1 error probability is higher than the nominal 0.05 (normal, $t_3$, skew normal), different from both MC and AU test, \item the ``distribution free'' methods WMW and permutation test do not perform uniformly well over all distributions. \end{itemize} Depending on what deviation from normality seems more relevant in a given situation (without knowing the true underlying distribution), and to what extent the weak anti-conservativity of the combined procedure is a concern, a case could be made for any of the three methods.
+The example shows that \begin{itemize} \item even if model assumptions are clearly violated, an MC test may be better than the AU test or the combined procedure (exponential distribution); \item often (normal, $t_3$, skew normal) the combined procedure is beneficial in the sense that its type 2 error probability is close to the better one of the MC and AU test, but this does not always work (exponential); \item the combined procedure may even reach a better power than both the MC and AU test (skew normal), but it may also happen that its type 1 error probability is higher than the nominal 0.05 (normal, $t_3$, skew normal) - this is different from the MC and AU test, which both respect the nominal level throughout this study; \item the ``distribution free'' methods WMW and permutation test do not perform uniformly well over all distributions. \end{itemize} Depending on what deviation from normality seems more relevant in a given situation (without knowing the true underlying distribution), and to what extent the weak anti-conservativity of the combined procedure is a concern, a case could be made for any of the methods.

 Obviously results depend on the specific parameter values and sample sizes chosen, and a comprehensive simulation study would vary these and possibly also look at situations in which there are two different distributions in the two samples.
 One could also define a more complex combined procedure involving an independence and homoscedasticity test and a set of several AU tests accounting for different detected deviations from the model assumptions. \end{example}